The Top 5 Chinese Search Engines You Need To Know About

 Why Not Just Use Google?

 This is a question most businesses and marketers ask when they first enter the Chinese market.
 However, you’ll soon realize that the Chinese search engine landscape is starkly different from the West.
-This difference is most pronounced in the absence of search engines like Yahoo and Google as mainstream Chinese search engines.
+This difference is most pronounced in the absence of popular search engines like Yahoo and Google as mainstream Chinese search engines.

 That’s why it’s better to adapt your SEO strategies with these Chinese search engines in mind.